AnkushK2022/AnkushK2022/README.md

-- 👋 Hi, I’m @AnkushK2022
+- 👋 Hi, I’m Ankush Kumar
-- 👀 I’m interested in Full Stack Software Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Front End Designing
+- 🧑‍💻 I know many technologies like HTML, CSS, JS, jQuery, Bootstrap, Tailwind, PHP, C/C++, JavaScript AJAX.
+- 💻 Worked on cms(s) Like, WordPress, Shopify, ClickFunnel Classic, ClickFunnel-2.0, SqureSpace and can work in any type of cms(s) like them.
 - 💞️ I’m looking to collaborate on Web Technology
 - 📫 Contact me on e-mail: ankush.kumar1026@gmail.com

 <!---